ailisp/illusion/README.md

 # Illusion

-Illusion is a library for cutomization and management of Lisp left paren reader.
+Illusion is a library for customization and management of Lisp left paren reader.

 # Overview

 - Adding customized left paren reader macro, based on indicator (first element of list);
-- Automactically use left paren reader macro when indicator satisfies user defined predicate;
+- Automatically use left paren reader macro when indicator satisfies user defined predicate;
 - Optionally read indicator in case sensitive or customized mode and still read the rest with default reader behavior
 - Delete paren left paren reader even they break reader behavior.